haris-ismail/AI-Powered-Recruitement-Portal-HRMS-ATS/README.md

-# NASTP HRMS - TalentTrackPro
+# NASTP Recruitement Portal - AI-Powered Recruitement Portal (Custom Built for NASTP)

-A comprehensive Human Resource Management System (HRMS) built for NASTP recruitment portal.
+A Custom AI-Powered Human Resource Management (HRMS) + Applicant Tracking System (ATS) built for NASTP .
 This full-stack application provides a modern, user-friendly interface for managing job applications, candidate profiles, and recruitment workflows with advanced AI-powered features.
+You can clone it and use it for yourself, just make sure to remove the NASTP brandings.
+Open to contribution and improvement.

 ## 🚀 Project Overview

-**NASTP HRMS** is a recruitment portal that streamlines the hiring process with features for both administrators and candidates:
+**NASTP Reccruitement Portal** is a AI-Powered Recruitment Portal that streamlines the hiring process with features for both administrators and candidates with AI automations and assistance:

 - **Admin Features**: Job management, candidate pipeline, email templates, analytics dashboard, AI-powered resume scoring, assessment management
 - **Candidate Features**: Profile management, job applications, resume uploads, skills management, assessment taking